Any time hazardous chemicals are not properly controlled, there is the potential for accidental release.

 Mergers and acquisitions can be another trigger to pay closer attention, as PSM failures can represent a high risk for the acquiring organization.
 Risk identification and analysis are invaluable to the transaction and provide much-needed visibility to the environmental and human health risks the target company encompasses.
 It’s crucial to take the time to validate any reports and risk assessments coming from the target to organization to ensure they are complete, thorough and reliable.

 While systems are only regulated over their respective threshold quantities (TQs), there is lots of room to manage risk proactively on setups below those thresholds.
 Bear in mind that TQs are a relatively artificial cutoff, and you can still encounter very serious consequences below that threshold.
 Risk supersedes quantity parameters, so make sure you approach PSM from this higher level and not limit your thinking.
 Armed with this new insight into your programs and procedures, you are prepared to truly manage your risk, moving away from strict compliance and into more advanced risk management.

 If your program is in need of a tune-up (or just a second opinion), our PSM experts are standing by to partner with you.
 With experience in many different industries and facility types, we can offer informal benchmarking insights and help you put your needs in context.
 We have a proven auditing track record and can add another layer of review and validation to your existing efforts, keeping your workers and operations safe and compliant.

-Learn more about Antea Group’s PSM support services or read some of our case studies below.
+Learn more about Antea Group’s PSM support services.